 The report provides a complete balance sheet for each commodity by dividing estimates between demand (domestic use, exports and ending stocks) and supply (beginning stocks, imports and production).

-Below you can download the pdf file with the 2021 calendar of the futures contracts and the most important commodity reports, excluding only the weekly reports, like the Weekly Petroleum Status and the Commitments of Traders (C.O.T).
+Below you can download the pdf file with the 2024 calendar of the most important commodity reports, excluding only the weekly reports, like the Weekly Petroleum Status and the Commitments of Traders (C.O.T), which you can find on the Commodity Weekly reports page.